BWH Division of Pharmacoepidemiology and Pharmacoeconomics: Regulatory and Payer Evaluation of Real-World Evidence

 Meeting Information

 For in-person attendees: The roundtable will be held in the Pechet Family Conference Room, Joseph B. Martin Conference Center, Harvard Medical School, 77 Avenue Louis Pasteur, Boston, MA 02115.
-This room is located on the first floor.
-Breakfast will be served from 8:00-9:00AM ET, with lunch served after the event beginning at 1:30PM ET
+This room is located on the first floor (see map).
+Public parking is available nearby.
+Breakfast will be served from 8:00-9:00AM ET, with lunch served after the event beginning at 1:30PM ET.

 For online attendees: